 - The 2nd Place Winner, Awarded by China Translators’ Association for winning the second place in a prestigious nationwide translation competition in 1987.

-- Excellent Educator Award: Awarded for academic contributions to Yancheng Educational Institute as well as excellence in teaching by Yancheng Municipal Government in 1986.
+- Excellent Educator Award: Awarded for academic contributions to Yancheng College of Education as well as excellence in teaching by Yancheng Municipal Government in 1986.

 - ACLA (The American Comparative Literature Association)